 Local across most of southern and eastern England and the Channel Islands where it can, on occasions, be locally common.
 Local to very local in the Midlands and northen England, scarce in Scotland with an old record from Berwickshire and a single post 2000 record from Dumfrieshire.
 Not recorded in Wales and apparently absent from Ireland and the Isle of Man.

-The moth may, on occasions, disperse to find suitable new habitat having been found in a garden where the foodplant became temporarily established, and in 2018 several were found at dispersed localities across Northumberland, a county with previously only one record of the species.
+The moth may, on occasions, disperse to find suitable new habitat.
+In 1995 one adult was found in a suburban Lancashire garden where the foodplant became temporarily established, and in 2018 several were found at dispersed localities across Northumberland, a county with previously only one record of the species.

 Foodplant and Larval Feeding Signs

 Rumex acetosella (sheep's sorrel), see plant distribution map.

 In a silken tube around the base of the stem.